Mohinta2892/catena/proofreading/readme.md

-## This will primarily host scripts that may allow us to proofread automatically or in a guided way
+## This folder will primarily host scripts that may allow us to proofread automatically or in a guided way
 Initial dev scripts will be for caveclient.

 >[!Note]